Manuscript Submission Overview

 Text Editing

-• Languages: only English;
+• Language: English;

 • Word processor: Microsoft Word for Windows;

-• Spacing: 1.5 throughout the text;
+• Spacing: 1.0 throughout the text;

 • Scientific style: Quantities are expressed in SI (Sistema Internacional), and scientific terminology must follow the international conventions of each area concerned; Genus and species names must be italicized.